rust-lang/rustup/README.md

 - `RUSTUP_UPDATE_ROOT` (default `https://static.rust-lang.org/rustup`)
   Sets the root URL for downloading self-updates.

+- `RUSTUP_IO_THREADS` (defaults to reported cpu count).
+Sets the number of threads to perform close IO in.
+Set to `disabled` to force single-threaded IO for troubleshooting, or an arbitrary number to override automatic detection.

 ## Other installation methods

 The primary installation method, as described at https://rustup.rs, differs by platform: